-Waiting and loading restrictions, as indicated by yellow and/or white lines/markings on the carriageway and/or kerbs, may be in force throughout the year including on bank holidays.
 Motorists should not assume that restrictions do not apply on bank holidays unless this is specifically stated in the relevant signage.

+Waiting and loading restrictions (yellow lines/kerb markings/blips) are enforceable on Sundays and bank holidays, unless the signs say otherwise.

 Motorists are reminded that disabled bays are enforceable 24/7 which therefore includes Bank Holidays.